Sanforing/Vanilla-js-Scratch-Ticket/README.md

-# Vanilla-js-Scratch-Ticket
+# Vanilla-js-Scratch-Card
-Interactive scratch-off ticket component built with HTML5 Canvas.
-Scratch away the silver coating with your mouse or finger to reveal what's underneath.
-Works smoothly on touch devices (iPhone, Android) Pure vanilla JavaScript - No dependencies required Responsive design

-Interactive Scratch Ticket
+Interactive Scratch Ticket / Scratch Card
-A fun, interactive scratch-off ticket component built with HTML5 Canvas.
+A fun, interactive scratch card component built with HTML5 Canvas.
 Scratch away the silver coating with your mouse or finger to reveal what's underneath!

 ✨ Features
 Realistic scratch effect - Only erases the parts you touch